konqueror1/python-binance-sdk/README.md

 ### await orderbook.fetch() -> None

 Manually fetch the snapshot.

-For most scenarios, you need not to call this method because once there is an invalid payload, the orderbook will fetch the snapshot itself.
+For most scenarios, you need **NOT** to call this method because once there is an invalid payload, the orderbook will fetch the snapshot itself.

 ### await orderbook.updated() -> None